Karuta-City/KC_TicketDocumentation/index.md

 ### Using the ticket store (as a buyer):

 When you see a card you would like to buy, just react to `ticket`!
 The owner of the card would be DMed with your intentions so they can contact you for the trade.
 Just remember that if you back out from your react then you know what's coming :)<br>
-If your react gets deleted by the bot when you react to a card that means someone has already stated their intention before you.
-Try reacting faster next time or check back if the person has backed out of the purchase!
+If the bot DMs you after you react it means that you are in the waitlist of the card.
+The bot will dm you when you are the new buyer!

 ### Support or Contact